Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 What is different about Generative AI is the speed of change.
 This is creating fear of the unknown as it is difficult to predict what will happen next.
 Digital artists and some prominent tech leaders are calling for the halting of Generative AI until the impacts on society are more understood.

-### How we work
+### Impact on Jobs

 Generative AI is expected to have significant impacts on the working world.
 Hundreds of millions of jobs will be directly affected.

-In some sense the change is expected to be welcome as jobs that are currently mundane or have been difficult to automate will go away.
+In some sense the change is expected to be welcomed as jobs that are currently mundane or have been difficult to automate will go away.
 For example frame editing, common artwork generation, and basic copywriting.

 One concern with this reduction is how jobs typically mentor juniors.
 If the mundane entry work goes away, how will the next generation be trained?